-2.4 Longevity Bonds
+2.4 Longevity bonds

 The payout on longevity bonds depends on the longevity experience of a given population, so that the payment is related to the number of survivors in the population.
-Basically, it would pay out more, the higher the proportion of survivors in the reference population.
-One disadvantage is that, unlike a swap, the bond buyer makes a large up-front payment to the issuer, resulting in counterparty risk exposure to the issuer.
-However, counterparty risk would be minimised if the bonds are issued by a highly-quality sovereign or supranational, or by a special purpose vehicle that invests the proceeds in low risk highly liquid fixed income securities, the income from which covers the bond payouts.
-The issuer might also transfer some or all of the longevity risk to a reinsurer probably via a longevity swap contract.
+Basically, it would pay out more as the proportion of survivors in the reference population rises.
+One disadvantage is that, unlike a swap, the bond buyer makes a large upfront payment to the issuer, resulting in a counterparty risk exposure to the issuer.
+However, counterparty risk would be mitigated if the bonds are issued by a high-quality sovereign or supranational, or by a special purpose vehicle that invests the proceeds in low-risk highly liquid fixed income securities, from which the income covers the bond payouts.
+13 The issuer might also transfer some or all of the longevity risk to a reinsurer probably via a longevity swap contract.

-The Aegon -Deutsche Bank transaction references Dutch population mortality data published by the Dutch National Office for Statistics.
+The Aegon-Deutsche Bank transaction references Dutch population mortality data published by the Dutch National Office for Statistics.
 See Sagoo and Douglas (2012) for more detail.

-Benefit Pension Plan Employee payment Periodic Up-front longevity-linked price interest payment Bond Issuer and/or Special Purpose Vehicle Periodic payments based on Periodic difference between actual and premiums expected longevity index (Re)insurer or Bank
+Benefit Pension plan Employee payment Periodic Up-front longevity-linked price interest payment Bond Issuer and/or special purpose vehicle Periodic payments based on Periodic difference between actual and premiums expected longevity index (Re)insurer or bank

-Figure 6: Structure of Longevity Bond Transaction
+Figure 6: Structure of longevity bond transaction

 To date, there has been no successful longevity bond issuance although there have been several false starts.
-This contrasts with the much more active market for "mortality" bonds that transfer medium-term (three to five year) risk associated with catastrophic mortality events such as pandemics.
-In fact, Blake and Biffis (2012) propose that an optimal format for a longevity risk bond would a tranched principal-at-risk instrument very much like a catastrophe bond.
+14 This contrasts with the much more active market for "mortality" bonds that transfer medium-term (three to five year) risk associated with catastrophic mortality events such as pandemics.
+In fact, Biffis and Blake (2012) propose that an optimal format for a longevity risk bond would entail a tranched principal-at-risk instrument very much like a catastrophe bond.
+Blake et al (2010) advocate government-issued longevity bonds that would provide benchmarks and liquidity to the market in the same way that government-issued inflation-linked bonds helped that market thrive.
+They say that, although governments are already heavily exposed to longevity risk, there would be no increase in aggregate longevity risk if such issuance was coupled with the indexation of retirement ages to longevity increases.
+However, it is not clear that the advantages of jumpstarting the market outweigh the costs, and estimates of net gains are difficult to measure.

-Chapter 3 - Longevity Risk Transfer Market Drivers and Impediments
+Chapter 3 - Longevity risk transfer market drivers and impediments